naman2304/notes/ddia.md

 * With an asynchronous approach, a follower may fall behind, leading to inconsistencies in the database (_eventual consistency_).
 * The _replication lag_ could be a fraction of a second or several seconds or even minutes.

-The problems that may arise and how to solve them.
+The problems that may arise in asynchronous replication (eventual consistency) and how to solve them are as follows

 #### Reading your own writes